Cinderella (2021 Indian film)

-Cinderella is a 2021 Indian Tamil-language horror film written and directed by Vinoo Venketesh on his directorial debut under the banner SSi Productions.
-The film stars Raai Laxmi in the title role, with Sakshi Agarwal also in lead role, Anbu Thasan in the supporting role, with Aswamithra composing the music.
+Cinderella is a 2021 Indian Tamil-language horror film written and directed by Vinoo Venketesh in directorial debut under the banner SSi Productions.
+The film stars Raai Laxmi in the title role and Sakshi Agarwal.
+The music was composed by Aswamithra with cinematography by Rammy and editing by Lawrence Kishore.
 Principal photography of the film commenced in October 2018.
-The film was released on 24 September 2021.
-The film received mixed to positive reviews, but declared as a flop.
+The film was released on 24 September, 2021.

 Plot

-Akira (Raai Laxmi) a sound designer is arrested as a suspect, but she claims she is innocent.
-She has come to a hill station to record the sounds of a few rare birds for a Hollywood project.
+Akira (Raai Laxmi), a sound designer, is arrested as a suspect, but she claims she is innocent.
+She had come to a hill station to record the sounds of a few rare birds for a Hollywood project.
 She finds a Cinderella costume in an antique shop and brings it home and has paranormal experiences.
-Meanwhile, Ramya (Sakshi Agarwal), a rich girl is killed and her mother becomes the next target of a ghost.

-At the police station, a man is arrested for assaulting Sandra, Ramya's mother.
-When leaving the station Akira bumps into Sandra, who is shocked to see her.
-She contacts her manager requesting for an appointment with Saint Gonzalves.
+Meanwhile, Ramya (Sakshi Agarwal), a rich girl, is killed and her mother becomes the next target of a ghost.
+At the police station, a man is arrested for assaulting Ramya's mother Sandra.
+When leaving the station, Akira bumps into Sandra, who is shocked to see her.
+She contacts her manager, requesting for an appointment with Saint Gonzalves.
 The movie then jumps to a flashback.

-Thulasi, a look alike of Akira works as a maid for Sandra and Ramya, who berates her.
+Thulasi, Akira's lookalike, works as a maid for Sandra and Ramya, who berates her.
 She once sees a Cinderella costume and saves money to buy it.
-Meanwhile, Ramya falls in love with her dance choreographer, Robin.
-Robin, on a visit to Ramya's House, sees Thulasi dancing and admires her.
-Later during Ramya's birthday party, Thulasi wears the Cinderella costume and Robin falls for her.
-He later proposes her, angering Ramya.
+Meanwhile, Ramya falls in love with her dance choreographer Robin.
+Robin on a visit to Ramya's House, sees Thulasi dancing and admires her.
+Later during Ramya's birthday party, Thulasi wears the Cinderella costume, and Robin falls for her.
+He later proposes to her, angering Ramya.
 Later that day, Ramya and Sandra kill Thulasi.
 Thulasi's spirit goes into the gown, and a possessed Akira kills Ramya.
 Sandra, with the help of the Saint, tries to ward off the ghost.
-But Thulasi, pairs up with another woman's ghost, a lady killed by her husband and Sandra and kills Sandra.
+Thulasi pairs up with another woman's ghost (a lady killed by her husband and Sandra) and kills Sandra.